TypeScript vs JavaScript: Which One is Best?

 Conclusion

+So, we have come to the end of the TypeScript vs JavaScript blog.
 Both JavaScript and TypeScript are important for building websites and web applications.
 JavaScript is the most popular programming language for writing frontend and backend code.
 JavaScript is mostly used for making both small and large-scale projects.
 On the other hand, TypeScript offers you more features as compared to JavaScript and is used for building large-scale applications.
 Understanding the difference between TypeScript and JavaScript helps you to choose the right language to learn.

 TypeScript vs JavaScript – FAQs

-Q3.
+Q1.
 Is TypeScript better than JavaScript?

 Q4.
 Is TypeScript backend or frontend?